-Talking Biden, Kavenaugh & willfull ignorance with #metoo’s OG hero
+Talking Biden, Kavanaugh & willfull ignorance with #metoo’s OG hero

 Before there was a Weinstein trial, before there was a Kavanaugh hearing, and before there were fed-up females shouting #MeToo in chilling harmony from rooftops ’round the nation, there was Anita Hill.
 Stoic, young, and starkly alone, she sat in an unforgettable teal dress before a pride of powerful white men and revealed the sordid details of her boss’s sexual harassment.